vitsatishjs/Roslynator/source/Tools/MarkdownBuilder/docs/Notes.md

-﻿void nebo MarkdownWriter
-patří Before..
+﻿patří Before..
 After... do MarkdownFormat